Dover Lions Club

 The newly re-established Dover Lions Club has been busy over the past year working to improve the community.
 Activities have included renovations to the Community Building, hosting dinners, landscaping efforts at the Dover Cemetery, raising the flags for special holidays, coordinating the annual Dover Days – Blazin’ the Trail event, donating to local events and much more.

-If you are interested in joining the Dover Lions Club, they meet the 1st and 3rd Wednesday of each month at 7:30pm in the Dover Community Building.
+If you are interested in joining the Dover Lions Club, they meet the 3rd Wednesday of each month at 7:30pm in the Dover Community Building.

 Below is a list of accomplishments for the Dover Lions Club:

 Co-hosted the Dover Community Purple Heart Village Dedication, honoring local Veterans and Purple Heart Recipients

 Made donation of Electric Roasters to the Lexington FFA

 Donated to the Lexington Booster Club